'York Minster Revealed’: Great East Window Conservation (2012-2018)

 York Minster Revealed was a major research and conservation project at York Minster that ran from 2012 to 2018 and included a £10.5 million grant from the National Lottery Heritage Fund.
 Central to the project was conserving and reinstating the 600-year-old Great East Window, the largest single expanse of medieval stained glass in Britain.
 The project involved close collaboration between glass and stone specialists.

-Members of the Department of History of Art at the University of York worked with York Minster and the York Glaziers Trust, as well as colleagues in the Department of Archaeology on the restoration and conservation of the Minster’s Great East Window.
+Members of the Department of History of Art at the University of York worked with York Minster and the York Glaziers Trust on the restoration and conservation of the Minster’s Great East Window.
 Both prior to and throughout the project, input from the the multi-disciplinary East Window Advisory Group (EWAG) was key to steering the project.
 Established in 2005 to develop and support the work of the conservators, EWAG members included University of York art historians Sarah Brown (also Director, the York Glaziers Trust), Professor Tim Ayers, Professor Richard Marks and Professor Christopher Norton; Dr Ivo Rauch, an independent conservation specialist; and representatives of the York Chapter and the York Minster Fund: the Reverend Canon Peter Moger, Precentor; Andrew Arrol, Surveyor of the Fabric for York Minster; and Dr Richard Shephard, Director of Development.

 The grant also funded glazier and stone mason apprenticeships at the Minster.